Creatorless

 • failed narratives are not subsidized

-4. When does the treasury unlock?
+4. When does the Experimental Allocation activate?

 If the milestone is reached:

-• the proto-treasury is formally activated
+• the Experimental Allocation is activated

 • Creatorless relinquishes all control

-State 1: Below $50 in fees (Unproven / experimental)
+State 1: Below $50 in fees (Unproven)

-• Creatorless-held tokens are not locked
+• Creatorless-held tokens may exit

-• No treasury exists yet
+• No allocation exists yet

-State 2: ≥ $50 in fees but below $1M market cap (Proven demand, not yet scaled)
+State 2: ≥ $50 in fees but below $1M market cap (Proven, not scaled)

 • Tokens cannot be sold or moved

-• No one can access the treasury yet
+• No one can access the allocation

-• This is the “earned, but not unlocked” phase.
+• This is the “earned, but not activated” phase.
+Nothing breaks if the token stays here indefinitely.

-State 3: ≥ $1M market cap (Scaled / coordinated)
+State 3: ≥ $1M market cap (Scaled)

-• Proto-treasury activates
+• Experimental Allocation activates

 • Control is handed to holders

-• Treasury decisions are made via futarchy
+• Decisions are made via futarchy

 • Creatorless exits completely